 The Main Street Approach to economic development is one of the most powerful economic development tools in the nation today.
 What sets it apart?
 A focus on historic preservation.
 Preservation strategies create jobs, increase property values, prevent suburban sprawl, conserve resources, attract investments, save public dollars, attract visitors, and generally increase the quality of life for entire communities.

 Cambridge Main Street coordinates donations for the flowering baskets that grace the street lights every spring and summer.
 These blooms are watered by a dedicated volunteers who water the baskets daily or as needed.

 We connect with downtown businesses and organizations to generate consensus around different topics.
 We then serve as the voice for these businesses to their elected officials at the city, county and state level.

 No More Storytelling

 Main Street actively promotes downtown via our social media accounts, our website, and, via AVC communications and through local print media including the Daily Jeffersonian.
-We are the storytellers of downtown – our Merchants Mondays showcases all the merchants and businesses downtown during our live broadcasts on Facebook.
-Check them out starting in June!
+We are the storytellers of downtown -our Monday spotlight features the merchants, staff and volunteers of Main Street.

 No More Events

 Main Street coordinates and/or hosts events like First Fridays, The Bike Show and Rib Fest, Classic Car Show, Christmas Parade and partners with the Dickens Festival.
 We are always looking for new ideas to get people interested in visiting and shopping downtown.